Header ImageStone Mountain Pet Lodge logoDoggy Day Care Webcams

 Rabies

 A deadly disease caused by a virus that attacks the nervous system, usually spread by a bite from a rabid animal.
-Rabies is required by law for the safety of our employees and other animals staying at Stone Mountain Pet Lodge.
+Rabies vaccination is required by law for the safety of our employees and other animals staying at Stone Mountain Pet Lodge.

 Bordetella (Tracheobronchitis)